Giants vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants and Detroit Tigers will play on Saturday at Comerica Park, at 1:10 PM ET, with J.D.
-Davis and Riley Greene among those expected to deliver at the plate.
+The San Francisco Giants and Detroit Tigers will meet on Sunday at Comerica Park, at 1:10 PM ET, with Thairo Estrada and Nick Maton -- two hot hitters -- expected to deliver at the plate.

-The Tigers are listed as +125 moneyline underdogs for this matchup with the favorite Giants (-155).
-The total is 8.5 runs for this game (with -120 odds to hit the over and +100 odds to go under).
+The favored Giants have -150 moneyline odds to win against the underdog Tigers, who are listed at +125.
+An 8-run total is set for the matchup.

 Rep your team with officially licensed Giantsgear!
 Head to Fanatics to find jerseys, shirts, and much more.